basilhussain/stm8-crc/README.md

 This library has been written to accomodate and provide for both 'medium' (16-bit address space) and 'large' (24-bit address space) STM8 memory models.

-* If you are building your project with either no specific SDCC memory model option, or the `--model-medium` option, then use the non-suffixed `crc.lib` library file.
+* If you are building your project with either no specific SDCC memory model option, or the `--model-medium` option, then use one of the `.lib` library files *without* `large` suffix.
-* If you are building with `--model-large`, then use the `crc-large.lib` library file.
+* If you are building with `--model-large`, then use a `.lib` library file *with* `large` suffix.

 Unsure?
 If your target STM8 microcontroller model has less than 32KB of flash memory, then choose the former version; if larger flash, then you probably want the latter.

 ## Pre-compiled Library

+In addition to the memory model variants mentioned above, two further variants (per memory model) of the pre-compiled `.lib` library files are provided:

+* **Fast**: compiled with options to trade larger code size for speed.
+These files are named with a `fast` suffix.
+* **Small**: compiled without such options to minimise code size at the expense of speed.
+These files have *no* `fast` suffix.

+See [Code Size](#code-size) section below for details.
+Once you know which `.lib` file you will be using:

-1. Extract the relevant `.lib` file (see above) and `crc.h` file from the release archive.
+1. Extract the relevant `.lib` file and `crc.h` file from the release archive.
 2. Copy the two files to your project.

 ## Building